Roadrunner Records: Criticism

-Since the 1990s, Roadrunner Records has been criticised by several of its past alumni over its record contracts, business practices and management and promotion of its releases.
+Since the 1990s, Roadrunner Records has been criticised by several of its alumni over its record contracts, business practices and management and promotion of its releases.
 Artists who have criticised Roadrunner include Megadeth, Slipknot, Obituary, Opeth, Chimaira, Vision of Disorder and Sepultura.

 Glassjaw members Daryl Palumbo and Justin Beck continue to speak unfavourably of Roadrunner, years after the problems the band experienced with them.
 They openly advise people not to buy their first full-length so as not to give the label money, and have repeatedly told fans at shows to illegally download the record.
 Palumbo has said: "Roadrunner is a joke.
 Roadrunner's not even a real label.
 It has the power to be one of the superpowers in the heavy music industry.
 While labels like Victory Records, which is such a small hardcore label, is totally surpassing Roadrunner...
 It's like the scourge of the music industry.
 Beck has said: "Seriously, don't ever support anything from Roadrunner – they suck!"
 Palumbo has said that Roadrunner didn't put the band on enough tours: "We never toured half as much as we wanted to, I just wish we got to tour more in support of [Everything You Ever Wanted to Know About Silence]"; and, "They are a miserable fuckin' corporation that does not bend for their bands, does not give their bands anything and they're just terrible businessmen....They had 2 cash cows, Slipknot and Nickelback, and every other project they had rode backseat to those bands, and then the second that the new Slipknot record came out and didn't go quadruple Platinum in the first few hours it was released they fuckin' turned their backs on Slipknot.
 That label just wants instant gratification where it sells its units and that's a joke.
 You can't run a major corporation with that as your business strategy".